-- The motor branches from undivided trunk provide all the muscles of the back of thigh, which stretch the hip and bend the knee.
+- The motor branches from undivided trunk supply all the muscles of the back of thigh, which stretch the hip and bend the knee.

-- The sensory branches of the common peroneal Nerve Supply the skin on the anterolateral and lateral surfaces of the leg and whole of dorsum of the foot with the exception of the area that is provided by the deep peroneal nerve.
+- The sensory branches of the common peroneal nerve supply the skin on the anterolateral and lateral surfaces of the leg and whole of dorsum of the foot with the exception of the area that is supplied by the deep peroneal nerve.